emeth-/deploy-to-whenhub-server/README.md

 # Deploy your own server

 This server has been deployed at <a href='http://view-on-whenhub.herokuapp.com/'>view-on-whenhub.herokuapp.com</a>.
 All examples assume use of that server.
-You may instead use the button below to deploy your own version of the server.
+You may instead create your own server on Heroku using the button below.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)